Michigan Court Records

 - Post-trial motion.

-How Long Does it Take For a Case to Go to Trial in Michigan?
+How Long Does it Take for a Case to Go to Trial in Michigan?

 Before a case goes to trial at a Michigan circuit court, it begins with an arraignment in a district court.
-For a misdemeanor charge, the defendant is required to enter a plea of guilty, not guilty, or no contest.
+For a misdemeanor charge, the defendant must enter a plea of guilty, not guilty, or no contest.
 A pre-trial is the longest part of the process, as it entails settling issues like the validity of evidence, and the prosecutor offers a plea bargain to avoid a trial.
 The case may not go to trial if the plea bargain is taken.
 The case goes to trial if there is no resolution at this phase.

 However, a felony offense is more severe and takes a longer process.
-After arraignment, in which the defendant cannot enter a plea option, a pre-exam conference follows, which involves the prosecutor and defendant parties trying to resolve the case.
+After the arraignment, in which the defendant cannot enter a plea option, a pre-exam conference follows, which involves the prosecutor and defendant parties trying to resolve the case.
 Another hearing is held within 14 days of the initial arraignment to establish if there is enough evidence against the defendant.
 A defendant may waive the right to this hearing and have the case transferred to a circuit court.
 A second arraignment occurs in the circuit court during which the defendant is required to enter a plea option.
-The pre-trial phase follows, and a trial is mandated if the case cannot be resolved at this stage.
+The pre-trial phase follows, and a trial is mandated if the case cannot be resolved.

 What Happens When a Court Case Goes to Trial in Michigan?

-Typically, a trial begins with both parties’ opening statements, which usually contain case information, relevant evidence, and the facts to be proven or disproven.
-After the opening remarks, the prosecutor typically presents their case and cross-examines their witnesses.
-The defense attorney may move for a directed verdict to convince the court to dismiss the prosecutor’s evidence based on its irrelevance.
-Subsequently, the defendant’s attorney may follow up by presenting their evidence and witnesses.
-The parties may also examine and cross-examine the evidence and witnesses brought forward by one another.
 Each side will conclude its presentation with a closing argument summarizing its case.
 If a jury presides over the case, they are usually required to retire to a separate room and deliberate on the case before giving a verdict.
 In a bench trial, the judge may also take some time before passing a verdict.
 If a jury finds a defendant guilty, they may file a Judgment Notwithstanding the Verdict motion.
 This motion aims to convince the judge to set aside the jury’s verdict and rule a new judgment in their favor.

 Can you be Put on Trial Twice for the Same Crime in Michigan?

 No, persons tried for a crime in Michigan cannot be retried for the same offense.
 The federal law of Double Jeopardy in the Fifth Amendment protects people from being re-prosecuted for crimes that have previously been tried for.
-However, some exceptions may apply to the law, such as the Double Sovereignty Doc, which occurs when a clash of interest between different government units on the definition of a particular crime.
+However, some exceptions may apply to the law, such as the Double Sovereignty Doc, which occurs when a conflict of interest between different government units arises over the definition of a particular crime.
 For example, an offender who was prosecuted in a state under the state’s laws may be re-indicted for the same crime by the federal judicial system if the state’s verdict doesn’t satisfy the federal regulations.
 Another exemption may occur following a mistrial.
 Mistrials may happen when a judge concludes an earlier trial without deciding the facts against a defendant, when a jury can’t reach a verdict on a case, or prosecutorial misconduct happens.
 This may lead to the retrial of the case.

 How Do I Look Up a Criminal Court Case in Michigan?

 Interested persons may access information on criminal court cases at the court clerk’s office where the case occurred.
 Criminal case information may be obtained in person at the clerk’s office or through a written request via mail.
 Interested persons may find the contact details of the clerks’ offices in Michigan in the court directory.
 Requests via mail may be facilitated by filling out and submitting the court’s record request form.
+Alternatively, criminal court records may be easily retrieved on third-party websites that offer this service.

 How to Access Electronic Court Records in Michigan